project-march/ProjectMarch/ros2/src/gaits/march_gait_selection/doc/README.md

 ## DynamicSetpointGait

 `DynamicSetpointGait` implements the dynamic walk gait.
-All other dynamic gaits (step and close, step, close, cybathlon gaits) inherit from this class.
+All other dynamic gaits (step and close, step, close) inherit from this class.
 Its main function is communicating with the `GaitStateMachine`.
 For this, it implements the `GaitInterface`.
 Most of the interaction with the state machine take place in the `start()` and `update()` methods.
 Both of these methods return a `GaitUpdate`.
 This dataclass contains an optional `TrajectoryCommand` and the two booleans `is_new_subgait` and `is_finished`.
 At the early schedule duration, a GaitUpdate containing a new